ydb-platform/ydb/ydb/docs/en/core/development/manage-releases.md

 {% include [corp_release_testing.md](_includes/corp_release_testing.md) %}

-Based on a list of problems, the [YDB Release team](https://github.com/orgs/ydb-platform/teams/release) decides if the minor release can be promoted to stable, or a new testing iteration must be started over a new minor release tag.
-In fact, as soon as a critical problem is discovered during testing, the developers fix it in trunk, and merge changes to the release branch right away.
-So, by the time when testing finishes, if there are some commits on top of a current tag on a release branch, there will be a new tag and a new testing iteration.
+Based on a list of uncovered problems, the [YDB Release team](https://github.com/orgs/ydb-platform/teams/release) decides if the current minor release can be promoted to be called "stable", or a new testing iteration must be started over with a new minor release tag.
+In fact, as soon as a critical problem is discovered during testing, developers fix it in the `main` branch, and backport changes to the release branch right away.
+So, by the time testing iteration finishes, there will be a new tag and a new testing iteration if there are some new commits on top of the current tag.

 ### Stable release {#server-stable}